Wild Power by Sue Jugnarain, Earth Photo 2021 shortlist

 Submitted photographs and films will be judged by a panel of experts chaired by award-winning photographer Marissa Roth.
 The panel will select an overall winner as well as a winner within each category.

-Earth Photo is an annual competition and exhibitions jointly developed by Forestry England, leading visual arts consultancy Parker Harris, and the Society with new partner, Land Rover, who have joined this year.
+Earth Photo is an annual competition and exhibitions jointly developed by Forestry England, leading visual arts consultancy Parker Harris, and the Society with partner, Jaguar Land Rover.